justinwaddy/TROP/README.md

 + vce(vcetype [, reps(#) seed(#)]): **noinference** (default) to skip inference, or **bootstrap** for stratified block-bootstrap standard errors and a percentile confidence interval. reps() sets bootstrap repetitions (default 200); seed() sets the bootstrap seed.
 + level(): confidence level for the reported interval (default 95).
 + verbose: display cross-validation and bootstrap progress.
++ detail: display which units are grouped into each cohort under group(time).

 ## Grouping Estimands: Per-cell vs Time

 There are two options to group estimands:

-Under `group(cell)` TROP estimates a separate effect for every treated unit-time cell and averages them.
++ Under `group(cell)` TROP estimates a separate effect for every treated unit-time cell and averages them.
 This is faithful to the paper and provides heterogeneous treatment effects, but is computationally expensive relative to grouping estimands.

-Under `group(time)` (default), treated cells that share the **same uninterrupted treatment period** are pooled into a block across time, blocks which share the same uninterrupted treatment period are further pooled together across units, and the treatment effect is averaged.
++ Under `group(time)` (default), treated cells that share the **same uninterrupted treatment period** are pooled into a block across time, blocks which share the same uninterrupted treatment period are further pooled together across units, and the treatment effect is averaged.
 For example, simultaneous adoption which switches on permanently results in one estimand for $\tau$, whereas staggered adoption results in as many estimands as there are cohorts as usual.

 #### Example